mirsaeedi/azure-api-management-devops-resource-kit/README.md

 </policies>
 ```

 In the yml file, global variables are defined using the **$(variableName)** syntax.
-You can define any variable you like in any place, even the referenced policies.
-There is no built-in variable, they are all user defined.
+You can define any variable you like in any place, even in the referenced policies.
+There is no built-in variable, they are all user-defined.

 The next step is to inform dotnet-apim of these variables.